THANK YOU TO THOSE WHO ATTENDED OUR LAST TOWN HALL MEETING at the Wichita Learning Library.

 He feels that the state should budget more like a family - a family lives within its means while taking care of its children and its seniors.
 Right now he feels the pain of high inflation and has a 6 point to help families deal with the high costs.

 Tom Sawyer feels that we made some progress in cutting waste, but more work needs to be done.
-He feels we need to cut carefully so that we cut the waste but don't take a meat ax to vital state programs and our children's education.
+He feels we need to budget carefully so that we cut the waste but don't take a meat ax to vital state programs and our children's education.

 Tom also feels that the state should pay its debts off during the good times so that we won't have to raise taxes or cut vital programs during the bad times.

 Tom Sawyer values a good education system that is accountable to the public

 He feels that the state could improve our children's education by reducing class sizes in the early grades.
 Tom feels that class sizes need to be small and administration should be even smaller.
 He feels that teachers can make a huge difference in our children's lives and we need to do everything we can to retain our good teachers.

 Tom Sawyer values a society that takes care of its seniors.

 He has fought to protect our senior citizens.
 He has worked to keep them from paying state income taxes on their social security, to increase their homestead tax refund and supported programs that help them

 Tom Sawyer values good paying jobs.